-We often hear the question “Isn’t it better for the environment to use a reusable endoscope?” we decided to put it to a test.
-Leading environmental professors from the University of Southern Denmark have investigated the impact of single-use bronchoscopes compared to the complex and lengthy cleaning process of reusable bronchoscopes.2-5
+We often hear the question “Isn’t it better for the environment to use a reusable endoscope?” and we decided to put it to the test.
+That is why leading environmental professors from the University of Southern Denmark have investigated the impact of single-use bronchoscopes compared to the complex and resource demanding cleaning process of reusable bronchoscopes.2-5

 Reprocessing of reusable endoscopes

-The amount of disposable equipment and detergents used for reprocessing one reusable endoscope is surprising.
-This picture illustrates of how much material is actually needed for cleaning one reusable endoscope.1
+The amount of disposable equipment and detergents used for reprocessing one reusable endoscope can be surprising for many.
+The picture illustrates an example of how much material is actually needed for cleaning one reusable endoscope.1

-Recently in the US, The Centers for Disease Control and Prevention (CDC) published a new and more extensive guidance for the reprocessing of reusable endoscopes.2 The CDC is not alone; more and more national agencies and local institutions are introducing stricter guidelines to minimize the risk of cross contamination and improve patient safety.3-5
+Recently the US Center for Disease Control and Prevention (CDC) has published a new and more extensive guidance for the reprocessing of reusable endoscopes.2 The CDC is not alone; more and more national agencies and local institutions introduce strict(er) guidelines to minimise the risk of cross contamination and enhance patient safety.3-5

-These guidelines call for extensive use of personal protection equipment and detergents, resulting not only increased reprocessing costs but also a higher environmental burden.
-This trend enables us to more confidently say, from an environmental impact, there is little difference between a reusable and a single-use bronchoscope – perhaps it may even be less impactful to choose the single-use.
+These guidelines call for extensive use of personal protection equipment and detergents, resulting not only in increased reprocessing costs but also in higher environmental burdens.
+This trend enables us to more confidently say that, from an environmental impact, there is not much difference between a reusable and a single-use bronchoscope – perhaps it may even be less impactful to choose the single-use?

 Value of scarce resources in aScope™ 4 Broncho and materials used to reprocess reusable bronchoscopes.4